fetchai/docs-archived/docs/smart-contracts/smart-contracts.md

 <h1>Etch smart contracts</h1>

-!!! quote

-    A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
-Smart contracts allow the performance of credible transactions without third parties.
-These transactions are trackable and irreversible.
-Source: <a href="https://en.wikipedia.org/wiki/Smart_contract" target=_blank>Wikipedia</a>.

 Smart contract code runs on the `etch` virtual machine.

-All ledger nodes maintain the `etch` VM and smart contract code.
+All ledger nodes contain the `etch` VM and smart contract code.

 The identity  of a smart contract is calculated by performing a `SHA256` hash on the contract code string as an initial step.
 Next, a further `SHA256` hash is calculated from the previous result concatenated with a public key `Address` which represents the contract owner.